 LIFE INSURANCE OWNERSHIP

-Sixty-two percent of all people in the United States were covered by some type of life insurance in 2013, according to LIMRA’s 2014 Insurance Barometer Study.
-One in four Americans said they need more life insurance in 2014, as reported in the LIMRA study.
-Other findings from the 2014 report include:
+Fifty-seven percent of all people in the United States were covered by some type of life insurance in 2014, according to LIMRA’s 2015 Insurance Barometer Study.
+Nearly one-third of Americans said they need more life insurance in 2015, as reported in the LIMRA study.
+Other findings from the 2015 report include:

-- Only 1 person in 10 is very likely to purchase a life insurance policy within the next year.
-Sixty-three percent said that they have not purchased more life insurance because they think it is too expensive.
+- Fifty-four percent of Americans say they are unlikely to purchase a life insurance policy within the next year.
+Sixty-five percent said that they have not purchased more life insurance because they think it is too expensive, yet 80 percent of consumers misjudge the price of term life insurance.

-- The most common financial worry among consumers is being able to afford a comfortable retirement.
+- The most common financial worry among consumers over 25 years old is being able to afford a comfortable retirement.
+Consumers 25 and under are more concerned with paying monthly bills.

 - Only 13 percent of Americans own long-term care insurance.

-- Twenty-nine percent of Americans own disability insurance.
+- Twenty-six percent of Americans own disability insurance.

 2013 FINANCIAL RESULTS